 - Make food fun!
 Experiment with new foods and make meals as colourful and as rich in variety as possible.
 We are naturally ‘turned on’ by diversity — so the more visually stimulating a meal appears, and the more textures it incorporates, the more likely your children will be to tuck in!

 - Include veg in evening meals.
 This will help ensure that your children get the bulk of their recommended vegetable intake at dinnertime, even if lunch has been less than ideal.

 - ‘Hide’ fruit and vegetables if necessary.
 Blend it into soups, chop it finely into lasagne and bolognese, make strawberry ice cream, and whip up fruit smoothies.

 - Encourage children to drink water or sugar-free diluting juice between meals.
 This will help prevent dehydration, which can lead to constipation and poor concentration.

-- If you have a fussy eater in the household, don’t give up hope.
+- Try serving the same foods in different forms.
+If you have a fussy eater in the household, don’t give up hope.
 Children’s tastes often change as they grow older.
 Keep trying, but don’t focus too much on the issue.
-Try serving the same foods in different forms — for example, people who dislike the texture of broccoli often find it more palatable in a sauce or soup.
+For example, people who dislike the texture of broccoli often find it more palatable in a sauce or soup.

 - Include a portion of lean meat or another protein in every meal.
 This will help keep children fuller for longer and will discourage snacking later in the day/evening.
 Red meat will also provide iron — which is particularly important for girls, who tend to eat less red meat of their own accord, yet whose iron needs increase as they begin menstruation.